Education and qualifications:

 Please describe your role or position within your workplace.

 My role as an EC&I Engineer is to produce documentation for systems and equipment, which are important to safety in nuclear power stations.
 This can be anything from producing safety cases, technical design specifications, factory acceptance testing specifications and subsequent reports, to undertaking equipment qualification and producing a final report of the outcome.
+Additionally, I am involved in stakeholder management, producing tenders for work and undertaking the Responsible Engineer role, to ensure work is delivered to time, quality and budget.
+I have also recently taken on some line management duties within my team, reviewing resourcing and utilisation.

 Can you describe a typical working day?